Fresheyeball/blog/_posts/2015-03-09-basic-structure.markdown

 Filthy filthy filthy, thats how this is going to work at first.
 The goal here is to get Unreal Haskell to trigger computation in Haskell from Blueprints, with glue coming from the plugin.

-So there is a separation.
-The Haskell being called from Blueprints must NOT be a part of Unreal Haskell, but rather a sample consumption of the plugin.
-Ensure the consuming code is as removed as possible from the gluing code has to be there from the very beginning.

 ## Just Haskell and Visual C++

 Before getting to deep, I thought it was worth it to do a trail run and get Haskell to embed in Visual C++.
 You can see the results of that exercise here:

 [github/fresheyeball/haskell-visual-cpp-minimal](https://github.com/Fresheyeball/haskell-visual-cpp-minimal)

-Because `Main` will be in C++, the Spine-less Tag-less Graph Machine (STG) must started and stopped inside C++.
+Because `Main` will be in C++, the Spineless Tagless Graph Machine (STG (the thing that executes Haskell code)) must be started and stopped inside C++.
 To do this there are a few challenges to overcome:

 - GHC comes bundled with GCC, so compiled Haskell binaries cannot be seamlessly included by Visual C++
 - Haskell's FFI is oriented around C not C++ and the specific Start and Stop functions can't be included in C++
 - Documentation is sparse

-### Luckily resolving these is not overly complicated or challenging.
+### Luckily resolving these is not overly complicated

 The GCC vs Visual C++ compiler gap can be resolved by packaging GHC/GCC binaries inside a `.DLL` with a `.Lib` and including the .Lib as an "Additional Dependency" in Visual Studio.